Human Growth Hormone Deficiency

-I am sure his doctor has checked him for pituitary tumors and other reasons which may cause his growth hormone stimulation test results to be low.
+I am sure his doctor has checked him for reasons which may cause his growth hormone stimulation test results to be low.
 If there is no physical reason for his subnormal HGH release then a product such as ours may help to coax his pituitary gland to release a more healthy amount of HGH.

 His doctor will probably want him to take the injections because he knows the injections will give him all the growth hormone his body needs right away, which I think is fine, but you might wish to also speak with his doctor about him trying a homeopathic product that may possibly help to increase his own release of growth hormone.
 The body always prefers the real growth hormone it makes itself over a man-made HGH.

 We have clients who call us and they are taking the injections and they wish to stop them so they begin taking our product and at the same time they start weaning themselves off the injections, because they are needing their pituitary gland to take over the job of releasing HGH again.

-Once your son starts the injections it will be hard for him to stop taking them, that is why I believe the injections should usually be the last resort, and not the first resort, but because your son will be coming to the end of his growth stage in a few years he needs to get his growth hormone up to normal quickly, so he can get the most out of the time he has left in his growth and development years.
+Once your son starts the injections it will be hard for him to stop taking them, that is why I believe the injections should usually be the last choice, and not the first, but because your son will be coming to the end of his growth stage in a few years he needs to get his growth hormone up so he can get the most out of the time he has left in his growth and development years.